cmeng94/disaster-response-pipelines/README.md

 <a id='use'></a>
 ## 4. Usage
 With the Web App running, the user can submit a disaster message using the text box and click the `"Classify Message"` button to get classifcation results.
-For example, by submitting the message `"We are trapped in house with no food or water!"`:
+For example, after submitting the message `"We are trapped in house with no food or water!"`:
 <img width="800" alt="screenshot2" src="https://user-images.githubusercontent.com/11303419/129133187-837253f2-e19b-4147-b8e3-251546af436f.png">

 the model classifies it to be in categories `"Related"`, `"Request"`, `"Aid Related"`, `"Water"` and `"Food"`: